Finding all possible combinations of array items in JS

 The code doesn't work if the input array's length is 20+:

-More details in Part 2: Finding array item combinations for large arrays is complex.
+More details in Part 2: Generating permutations of large arrays is complex.

 Mutation

-Notice how I'm mutating the accumulator array (combos) in the reducer function?
+Notice how I'm mutating the accumulator array (permutations) in the reducer function?

 Mutations can be bad, but in this case they are okay, because local mutations are all right.